Chapter 4: Understanding the Property Market

 This data has been collected since 2004 in which year there were 185,550 additional dwellings created in England.
 The number peaked at 223,530 in 2008 before sinking to a record low of 124,720 in 2013.
 2015 shows a marked improvement at 170,690 but still far too little.

-To put this in some perspective over the last decade the number of additional dwellings has grown by 1,6730,000 while the UK population has swelled by some five million and all this happened in a country that was already short of housing in 2004.
+To put this in some perspective over the last decade the number of additional dwellings has grown by nearly 2 million while the UK population has swelled by some 5 million and all this happened in a country that was already short of housing in 2004.

 and all the others, when you